thezachdrake/dissertation/README.md

 - `total_places`: Sum of all place counts
 - `total_crime`: Sum of all crime counts
 - `crime_place_ratio`: Total crime / (total places + 1)
-- `place_density`: Places per 100 meters of street length
+- `place_density`: Places per 100 meters of street length (this is used as a control variable in the models for streets that just simply have more places and less area.)

 ### Interaction Features (RQ2)